ethicalruki/simple-number-guessing-game-with-cheat-/README.md

 # simple-number-guessing-game-with-cheat
 Read.me

-Just a classic number guessing game I built while learning Python.
+A classic number guessing game I built to brush up on my Python basics before moving on to bigger projects.
 It includes a few extra features like difficulty levels, custom turn limits, and basic input protection so it doesnt crash on typos.

 # Features:
 * **3 Levels:** Choose between 1-10, 1-100, or 1-1000.